4,000 Montgomery County seniors will soon be vaccinated

-MONTGOMERY COUNTY, N.Y.
-(NEWS10) – Montgomery County continues their efforts to vaccinate residents, especially getting shots in the arms of their senior citizens.
-Soon, thousands of additional seniors will be vaccinated by mid March.
+FONDA, N.Y.
+(NEWS10) — Montgomery County continues its efforts to vaccinate residents, especially getting shots in the arms of its senior citizens.
+By mid-March, thousands of more seniors are set to be vaccinated.

 The first clinic will be on Tuesday, March 16th at the Hagman Volunteer Fire Department.
 Officials started booking appointments on Friday.
 The next clinic is scheduled for Sunday, March 21st at the Old Saint Johnsville Elementary School.
-The third clinic is Tuesday, March 23rd at the fire house.
-The fourth clinic is on Saturday, March 27th at the Old Saint Johnsville Elementary School.
+The third clinic is Tuesday, March 23 at the firehouse.
+The fourth clinic is on Saturday, March 27 at the Old Saint Johnsville Elementary School.

 Montgomery County makes up a little under 50,000 residents.
 Citizens 65 and older make up a little over 23% of that population.